ServiceWeaver/weaver/website/blog/deployers.md

     defer d.mu.Unlock()

-    // Check if a weavelet has already been spawned. h, ok := d.handlers[component]
+    // Check if a weavelet has already been spawned. if h, ok := d.handlers[component]; ok {
-    if ok {
         // The weavelet has already been spawned. return h, nil
     }

     // Spawn a weavelet in a subprocess to host the component. info := &protos.EnvelopeInfo{
         App:           "app",                     // the application name
         DeploymentId:  deploymentId,              // the deployment id
         Id:            uuid.New().String(),       // the weavelet id
         SingleProcess: false,                     // is the app a single process?
         SingleMachine: true,                      // is the app on a single machine?
+        Mtls:          false,                     // don't enable mtls
-        RunMain:       component == "main", // should the weavelet run main?
+        RunMain:       component == runtime.Main, // should the weavelet run main?
     }
     config := &protos.AppConfig{
         Name:   "app",       // the application name